Rajbandi/LiskSharp/README.md

 - DappManCli, a cross platform dapp command line to create, uupdate and remove dapps.

-#RoadMap
+# RoadMap

-I'm working on this project part time and contributing in my free time.
+I'm working and contributing to this project in my free time.
+So expect updates anytime.
 Other developers are most welcome if you want to help this project.

 - Standalone server (as window service or background worker) with api, database, delegates and broadcast to other peers.
 - Separate api layer for handling incoming api requests both public and peer from other nodes.